Skip to Content

 The Concrete Stage

-In the concrete stage, children need to physically experience a concept.
-They need to develop an understanding of one item by holding one block.
+In the concrete stage, children need to experience a concept physically.
+They develop an understanding of quantity by holding one block.

 Stacked blocks to demonstrate the concept of concrete-pictorial-abstract.

-By playing with concrete objects, children form the concept that there can be one object, multiple objects, less objects, more objects, etc.
+By playing with concrete objects, children grasp the concept that there can be one object, multiple objects, fewer objects, more objects, etc.

 Many mathematical processes are going on while children build a tower of blocks or make mud cakes in the sand pit.
-They learn concepts such as more, less, one more, not enough, how many, plenty, fewer, take away and add on.
+They learn concepts like more, less, one more, not enough, how many, plenty, fewer, take away, and add on.

 Children compare objects and learn that a value can be attached to objects.